zhangyonghan41/zhangyonghan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a final-year Master student at the Chongqing Technology and Business University (CTBU).
 My major is industrial economics and my prior major as an undergraduate was marketing.
-I will be pursuing a second master's degree at Sinapore Management University (SMU) from August 2024, under the Master of Science in Quantitative Finance Programme.
-Currently, I am preparing for FRM and plan to start a degree in Risk Management / Analysis.
+I will be pursuing a second master's degree at Sinapore Management University (SMU) from August 2024, under the Master of Science in Quantitative Finance (MQF) Programme.
+Currently, I am preparing for FRM and plan to start a career in Risk Management / Analysis.
 My resume is [here](/files/zhangyonghan_cv.pdf).

 Recent News
 ------------------------